 Accounts receivable aging

+Your accounts receivable (AR) is an asset that includes all of the outstanding payments that you have already billed for, but have yet to receive.
 An accounts receivable aging report lists the amounts due from customers and shows how long it’s been since the invoices were created.

-This report shows a snapshot of the monies owed to a company and lets you prioritize who to follow up with for collections.
+This report shows a snapshot of the monies owed to your company and lets you prioritize who to follow up with for collections.
 Aging is usually split into categories for 30, 60, and 90-plus days since the invoice was sent.

 Accounts payable aging

+The flip-side of AR, accounts payable (AP) is a record of the money you owe.
 An accounts payable aging report lists the amounts due to vendors and subcontractors and shows how long it’s been since those invoices were created.
 Aging is usually split into categories for 30, 60, and 90-plus days since the invoice was created.